 If we limit ourselves to elements of even weight, then one can show that the -rank of is (if we do not restrict ourselves to even weight codewords, then the -rank is ).
 I verified this by computer, but I am sure that there are more clever ways of doing so.
 Now let the submatrix of indexed by .
 Then

-It is easy to see that the -rank of is if divides and otherwise (this is trivial, but you can cite Theorem BLA in BLA if you want to cite something for it).
+It is easy to see that the -rank of is if divides and otherwise.
 As the -rank of is at most the -rank of , we conclude that .